putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 The squad leader was reminded of his time serving on board the Super Star Destroyer _Executor_ as they chased that ridiculous freighter, reminded of that disconcerting feeling of asteroids slamming into the hull so hard that even the giant dreadnought would shudder and groan.
 He was crossing an engineering shaft on a catwalk when an asteroid exploded against the hull, sending him tumbling toward an endless chasm.
 Despite the lack of railings, he managed to grab the edge as his two squadmates tumbled into the darkness.
 Even the most solid and secure places can change in a mere flash.
 This place – it was impossible to know.

 Despite the heat and unforgiving terrain, the squad covered several kilometers in a perfect Imperial squad stealth formation, carefully overseen by the squad leader.
-The commlink was always crackling alive with his orders – trooper VS-552 out of position, trooper BR-682 was lagging, trooper LW-312 at point should pick up the pace.
+The commlink was always crackling with his orders – trooper VS-552 clean that dirt off your armor.
+Trooper BR-682 stop lagging.
+Trooper FD-472, at point, make sure the rest of the squad can keep pace.
 Just because the journey had gotten hard, that was no reason to drop protocol.

-They paused every two hours to rest and for the lieutenant to call in their location and report no signs of rebels spotted.
+They paused every two hours for the lieutenant to rest and to call in their location.
+It was always the same: no signs of rebels.
 His reports were terse, almost perfunctory, the squad leader noticed.
 Sometimes they didn’t follow Imperial protocols.
 He’d just stick the transmitter back in the pack without waiting for acknowledgement.
-As time went, the lieutenant even seemed less interested in giving reports at all.
-The squad leader had to remind him more than once.
-Keeping track was distracting the squad leader from  monitoring formation, so he pulled trooper FD-472 aside.
+As time went, the lieutenant was resting more often, but seemed less interested in giving reports at all.

-“Make sure we maintain a regular reporting schedule.
-You are to remind me.”

-“Sir, yes, sir!” the trooper said briskly.
-That much was expected.
-A trooper, of course, would always comply with orders.
-But these reports were to go to the Emperor himself, the trooper thought as he made his way back to position.
-He was setting his chronometer when this commlink cracked.

-“Trooper FD-472, you are out of position.”
+Despite the pauses, the troop continued to make swift progress through the greenery, the squad leader barking his orders.

+“Trooper Fedd, you are out of position!”
+He had strayed too far out ahead yet again.
+The squad leader rarely dropped protocol on use of trooper designations -- but he could tell the troop liked the subtle jibe from the laughs over the commlink.

-“Sir, will comply, sir!”
+“Sir, Trooper Fedd will comply, sir!”
+FD-472 sounded rather enthused about being reprimanded.
+That got another laugh.

-“And clean that dirt off of your armor.
-Look like a trooper”

-“Sir, yes sir!”
+"Enough," the squad leader said.
+"We have a mission."

 As the day lingered on, the squad’s path took them farther and farther away from the Imperial base.
 The landing platform towering over the trees had disappeared from view hours ago.
 The thump of the AT-ATs walking around had faded.
 After awhile, the hum of the shield generator and the roar of shuttles taking off, all signs of the Empire’s might, was lost.
 Only sounds of the forest, birds, insects, the wind and rustle of branches and the crunching of their footsteps could be heard.

-The troopers were but tiny white dots among the vast greenery, in perfect formation, heading deeper and deeper into the woods.
+The six troopers and their lieutenant were but tiny white dots among the vast greenery, in perfect formation, heading deeper and deeper into the woods.

 <p>&nbsp;</p>